 Major Jamie Erskine was commissioned into the Black Watch in 1977.
 He left the Regular Army in 2007 to take up a civilian role in Headquarters 2nd Division before assuming the appointment of Regimental Secretary in 2011.
 He is responsible for running the Regimental Home Headquarters in Edinburgh Castle.
 Amongst his duties he is the focal point for potential officers.

-Lt Col Craig since commissioning has held many posts both as a staff officer and at Regimental Duty, he was most recently A Sqn Ldr and served with the Royal Dragoon Guards as their Regimental Second in Command.
+Since being commissioned Lt Col Ben Parkyn has held many appointments both as a staff officer and at Regimental Duty, including the MA to COS ARRC and Second in Command .
 As Commanding Officer he is responsible for the overall operational effectiveness of the unit in terms of military capability, welfare and general discipline.

 WO1 Steven Brown has been in the Regiment for over 20 years and has held a number of posts including; RQ Tech, B Sqn SSM and completed several operational tours in the Middle East and Cyprus.
 He is now the most senior soldier in the Regiment and is the senior advisor to the Commanding Officer, with leadership, discipline and welfare responsibilities for the soldiers and equipment.